Hexilee/tifs/README.md

 ```

 ## FUSE
-There is little docs about FUSE, refer to [example](https://github.com/cberner/fuser/blob/master/examples/simple.rs) for the meaning of FUSE APIs.
+There is little docs about FUSE, refer to [example](https://github.com/cberner/fuser/blob/master/examples/simple.rs) for the meaning of FUSE API.

 ## TODO

 > Item end with '?' means there are probably some bugs; Item end with '!' means there must be some bugs.

-- [ ] FUSE APIs
+- [ ] FUSE API
     - [x] init
     - [x] lookup
     - [x] getattr